ICSharperNow/Devious-Bulk-Launcher/README.md

 # About The Project

-This is a 3rd party utility to manage accounts when using the Devious Client.
+This is a 3rd party utility written in C# to manage accounts when using the Devious Client.
 It will store the Account Username, Account password, Proxy IP, Proxy Port, Proxy Username, Proxy Password, and Notes for each account.

 When an account is selected within the Bulk Launcher it will launch a new instance of the Devious client passing the account's parameters and allowing it to automatically login.